trychlos/pwix-cookie-manager/README.md

 #### `cm-policy-click`

-This event is triggered on the `cmSliding` component when the developer has requested the display of a link to the cookies policy, and the user has clicked this link.
+This event is triggered on the `.cmSliding` component class when the developer has requested the display of a link to the cookies policy, and the user has clicked on this link.

 ## NPM peer dependencies